scikit-hep/pyhf/.github/ISSUE_TEMPLATE/~release-checklist.md

 ---
-name: (Maintainers Only) Release Checklist
+name: ✅  Release Checklist (Maintainers Only)
 about: Checklist for core developers to complete as part of making a release

 ---